henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseManCuration.md

 Enrichetta 		1 210 000 - 1 268 000

 The work you performed was only on small genome portion (1,3 Mbp).
 That gives you a flavour of the time cost to do a manual curation on a small genome, and an idea of the amount of work needed to manually curate a big genome (>1 Gbp).

+## Check

+Before the end of this practical session we will load the reference annotation of drosophila melanogaster allowing you to check your gene manually curated.
+You should just refresh your web page to display this new track.
+Do not be disappointed if your annotation differs a lot from the reference one.
+Keep in mind that the reference annotation has been curated by experienced experts, and that have used more complete evidence.